Donate Sponsor

 Human hands holding a lit candle

-Cats are very sensitive to strong smells, so they may avoid rooms where scented candles are burning anyway.
-However, if your cat is nearby, make sure the room is well ventilated so that the smell and fumes do not cause any issues.
+Cats are very sensitive to strong smells.
+They may avoid rooms where scented candles are burning anyway.
+But if your cat is nearby, make sure the room is well ventilated so that the smell and fumes do not cause any issues.
 If your cat has a medical condition such as asthma or chronic bronchitis then extra care should be taken.

-Some scented candles are made from paraffin wax, which is derived from petroleum and can release toxic compounds into the air when burnt.
-The fumes released can be harmful to you as well as your pets, although the level of risk is low if you’re only lighting candles occasionally in a well-ventilated room.
-Not all candles release these chemicals though, so check the ingredients before you buy.
-Beeswax, soy wax or vegetable-based wax candles don’t contain toxic pollutants, so are generally safer, and also typically burn for longer than paraffin wax.
+Some scented candles are made from paraffin wax, which is derived from petroleum.
+This can release toxic compounds into the air when burnt.
+The fumes released can be harmful to you as well as your pets.
+But the level of risk is low if you’re only lighting candles occasionally in a well-ventilated room.
+Not all candles release these chemicals though.
+Check the ingredients before you buy.
+Beeswax, soy wax or vegetable-based wax candles don’t contain toxic pollutants.
+They are generally safer, and also typically burn for longer than paraffin wax.

 If you’re worried your cat may have been poisoned by anything in your home, discover how to spot the signs of poisoning.
 If you notice any change in your cat’s health or behaviour then speak to your vet for advice.